aplteam/Cider/docs/Contributing.md

 ### Changing the user command script

+The user command script is a thin cover that directs calls to (usually) `⎕SE.Cider.UC`.
+It is therefore pretty unlikely that there will every be a need for changing that script.

-In the unlikely event that the user command script needs changing, Link will record any changes only if you have specified
+In the unlikely event that the user command script needs changing anyway, Link will record any changes only if you have specified

 ```
    DYALOGSTARTUPKEEPLINK : 1,